snijderlab/annotator/README.md

 ### From source

 To build from source.
 Clone the repository.
 And build with cargo.
 Make sure you have installed [Rust](https://www.rust-lang.org/tools/install) and [Tauri](https://tauri.app/) beforehand.

+## Thermo RAW files

+The .NET 8.0 runtime is needed to open Thermo RAW files.
+[Which can be downloaded here.](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) Additionally on windows you can use `winget install Microsoft.DotNet.SDK.8` for a quick install.